-"Improper government activity" shall mean violating local campaign finance, lobbying, conflicts of interest, or governmental ethics laws, regulations, or rules; causing the gross waste, fraud. or abuse of City resources; creating a specified and substantial danger to public health or safety by failing to perform duties required by the officer or employee's City position; or abusing his or her City position to advance a private interest.
+"Improper government activity" shall mean violating violations of any federal, state, or local law, regulation, or rule including but not limited to, campaign finance, lobbying, conflicts of interest, or governmental ethics laws, regulations, or rules; eausing the gross waste, fraud, or abuse of City resources; or actions which creating create a specified and substantial danger to public health or safety by the failure of City officers or employees to perform duties required by the officer or employee's City their position; or abusing his or her City position to advance a private interest.
+"Improper governmental activity" does not include personnel actions with which the employee disagrees, for which other remedies exist.